stressguidelines/stress-guides/README.md

+## Welcome to the STRESS pages - these are under development and will be finalised mid-Decemeber 2018

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/stressguidelines/stress-guides/edit/master/README.md) to maintain and preview the content for your website in Markdown files.